 Subject: QA Update

 There has been an unexpected delay in the deployment of code to the staging environment.
-For some reason the code got mixed up and we don’t know when this issues will be sorted out.
+For some reason, the code got mixed up and we don’t know when these issues will be sorted out.
 We are going to have to postpone our activities, don’t know until when.
 So engage yourselves in other testing activities.

-The change request CR0100H68 is in planned to hit production by the end of this month.
-Please go over the document from share point and give me an estimate.
+The change request CR0100H68 is planned to hit production by the end of this month.
+Please go over the document from the share point and give me an estimate.

 X, QA team.

-Do you think this email is effective?
-How is this when compared to the following?
+Do you think that email is effective?
+Compare it with the following:

 To: Testing Team